Skip to main content

 The IAsync precompile allows calling the x/async module from EVM smart contracts.

-This article explains how to use x/async to manage Futures.
+This article explains how to use x/async to manage Tasks.
 You'll learn how to call the corresponding functions of the precompile and interact with them after deploying your contract.
+You can also use the example contract, which implements a complete interface for interacting with the module.

 tip